 Old offences are not viewed as seriously as recent offences.
 Minor and financial crimes are usually not as relevant.
 Juvenile offending is generally less concerning than adult offending.
+The DBS is also undertaking a process to filter old and minor convictions and cautions.

-Recent assaults, violence with prison sentences, sexual crimes and drug supply are considered as a higher risk.
+Recent assaults, violence with prison sentences, sexual crimes and drug supply are some of the concerns that are considered as a higher risk.